-TekSavvy is one of several internet service providers who largely depend on the infrastructure of its bigger competitors.
+TekSavvy is one of several Canadian internet providers who largely depend on the infrastructure of its bigger competitors.

-We’ve listed these six internet service providers and assessed their products.
+We’ve listed these six ISPs in Canada and assessed their products.
 Read our advice first and keep it in mind when assessing the internet service providers available at your address.

-Which internet service providers are best for me?
+Which ISPs in Canada are best for me?